The Jazz Republic. Music, Race, and American Culture in Weimar Germany by Jonathan O. Wipplinger (2017)

 A good example of how much jazz music symbolized the new and exciting air is the author’s reference to Berlin citizen Alfred Lion (who after his immigration to New York would found the famous jazz label Blue Note Records) and how this very young German encountered the style for the first time.

-Wipplinger argues throughout the study that “…encounters between Germans and jazz such as Lion‘s [who in 1925 attended a jazz concert of Sam Wooding in Berlin] are emblematic of a broad and unpredictable exchange and dialogue between Germany and American around jazz.“
+Wipplinger argues throughout the study that “…encounters between Germans and jazz such as Lion‘s [who in 1925 attended a jazz concert of Sam Wooding in Berlin] are emblematic of a broad and unpredictable exchange and dialogue between Germany and America around jazz.“

 In a way, this is why this book at times has to start from various points of view, i.e. the very nature of the book’s theme actually is rather complicated.
 Since most books on jazz, in fact, the majority of jazz research books, have a focus on a particular musician, a special period (of mostly US) jazz history or the effects of a certain jazz style on other art forms (in the US).
-That means that many facts, historical events and names as well as consequences on society or a group of people is well-known and correctly documented.
+That means that many facts, historical events and names as well as consequences on society or a group of people are well-known and correctly documented.
 In this case, however, work must start at the very beginning, or rather with the first encounters of jazz and Germany, which in this case means Germany during the years of the Weimar Republic (1918-1933).

 Which asks for an entirely different approach to representations of jazz, if compared to any analysis of early jazz in the US.
 As clearly many original conditions (or rather, basics) of the art form were simply not present in the Weimar Republic.
 There were hardly any African-American authors or resident jazz or blues musicians, no former slaves, black folklore or forms of entertainment and song, or black activists around.
-Neither were there a history of slavery, centuries of white ambiguity and guilt connected with it, segregated schools, open violence and sanctioned discrimination against blacks and so forth.
+Neither was there a history of slavery, centuries of white ambiguity and guilt connected with it, segregated schools, open violence and sanctioned discrimination against blacks and so forth.
 There were no more that probably altogether 2000 or 3000 people of color living in Germany, and this estimate had to do with the African “colonies” that were established in the 1890s.
 (Nevertheless, there already was a history of racism and degrading black people, this also had to do with French black troops – with soldiers from African regions – that were part of an allied occupation force that after the German defeat were “protecting” the Rhine region.
 In the popular press and according to furious German pamphlets the black soldiers were despised and feared as they – according to historical comments and not properly researched accusations – often attacked and raped German women, resulting in several hundred unwanted mixed-race children.
 Hence it was experienced as yet another agony the German people had to endure after WWI, according to a contemporary belief, and it may well be the origin of prejudice against blacks in Germany.)

 Another aspect the author introduces and explains in detail is the meaning and nature of “jazz music” in Germany at that time.
 What exactly was called jazz?
 As this was not a music that had grown or originated in Germany, audiences had to rely upon the statements of concert agencies that labeled almost any new musical act as a jazz act, be it orchestrated light dance music, or ballads of any sort.
 Some “experts” – either just badly informed or building their belief on what little information there was available in Germany at this time – even described jazz as European concert music with no relation to African American inventors.